melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 not, depending on forwarding.
 However, I'm not sure Silver's current semantics are the intended ones, so I'll write this up anyway.

-To keep track of the matching, we create a kind with two constructors:
+To keep track of the matching, we create a type with two constructors:
 ```
 Kind match_forwards   type.
 Type mf_prod   nat -> list match_forwards -> match_forwards.